sunsetmountain/raspberryWeather/README.md

 # raspberryWeather

 You will build an IoT device (Raspberry Pi) that measures weather data and is ready to interact with the Google Cloud Platform.
-In conjunction with the steps included in a [Google Codelab](https://codelabs.developers.google.com/) ("Building a Serverless Data Pipeline: IoT to Analytics"), the weather data can be published to a data pipeline that includes a message queue, serverless function, a Cloud-based data warehouse and an analytics dashboard using Google’s Cloud Platform.
+In conjunction with the steps included in a [Google Codelab](https://codelabs.developers.google.com/) ("Building a Serverless Data Pipeline: IoT to Analytics"), the weather data can be published to a data pipeline that includes a message queue, a serverless function, a Cloud-based data warehouse and an analytics dashboard using Google’s Cloud Platform.

 ## Getting Started

 ### Prerequisites

-* A Google Cloud Platform account.
-New users of Google Cloud Platform are eligible for a [$300 free trial](https://console.developers.google.com/billing/freetrial?hl=en)

 * [Raspberry Pi Zero W starter kit](https://www.canakit.com/raspberry-pi-zero-wireless.html) - $34.95